 Highly effective teachers in the classroom are the biggest predictor of student success.
-Arizona must foster a robust, statewide teaching profession where educators can grow and thrive professionally and personally
+Arizona must foster a robust, statewide teaching profession where educators can grow and thrive professionally and personally.

-The Arizona Teacher Residency is a first-of-its-kind graduate program in Arizona modeled after medical residencies, to help recruit, prepare, support, and retain K-12 teachers.
+The Arizona Teacher Residency is a first-of-its-kind graduate program in Arizona modeled after medical residencies to help recruit, prepare, support, and retain K-12 teachers.
 The two-year program provides aspiring teachers with in-classroom experience, cost-of-living stipends, a master’s degree, and a job at a partnering school district.

 The Diné Institute strengthens teaching in schools serving Navajo students by engaging all interested teachers in long-term professional development seminars to increase content knowledge, curriculum development skills, capacity to deliver culturally responsive lessons, and leadership ability.
 This investment will allow the program to expand to 40 fellows in 2021.

-ITEP is committed to addressing teacher shortages by increasing the number of Native American (NA) teachers serving NA students and diverse populations.
+University of Arizona's Indigenous Teacher Education Program (ITEP) is committed to addressing teacher shortages by increasing the number of Native American (NA) teachers serving NA students and diverse populations.
 ITEP prepares NA teachers to understand the unique contexts of Indigenous cultures, histories, knowledge systems, and values that sustain Indigenous student identities while improving academic achievement.
-When teachers understand the context of specific Indigenous cultures, histories, knowledge systems, and values, the teachers are better equipped to teach NA students.
+When teachers understand the context of specific Indigenous cultures, histories, knowledge systems, and values, teachers are better equipped to teach NA students.